amitgola/Sales-Analysis/README.md

 Q5) What product sold the most? why do youthink it sold the most?

-To solve this data I have cleaned this dataset and while cleaning I have done merging and added different columns or attribute and Plotted many graphs , subgraph for the visulaization many more things .So I can easily solve the question
+To solve this data I have cleaned this dataset and while cleaning I have done merging and added different columns or attribute and Plotted many graphs , subgraph for the visulaization many more things .So I can easily solve the question.
+I have Used StackOverflow to solve many issues while doing Analysis. -https://stackoverflow.com/